 Whether you’re into biking, hiking, running or walking, the Eugene area has you covered with an extensive selection of paths and trails.
 The trick is to find those that are less populated, but luckily you have plenty of options to choose from.
-Keep in mind that the McKenzie River area recently experienced a wildfire, so do your research as many of the hikes in that area are closed, and learn about ways you can help.
-Here’s how to show your love to McKenzie River-area communities.

 With its longstanding affinity for running, there are a number of trails dedicated to just that and the trick is finding the less-explored trails.
 The Middle Fork Path in Springfield is a lesser-known, 4-mile paved pathway perfect for walking or biking to many viewpoints and parks.
 It also connects to the Mill Race Path, so you can easily make your excursion into a fun 8-mile loop.
 South of town, the 14-mile paved Row River Trail is a cyclist’s dream.
 The trail starts in Cottage Grove and follows an abandoned railroad line, passing Dorena Lake and three covered bridges along the way.
 Another good option is the Fern Ridge Path, 9.6 miles of paved trail that winds through the wetlands west of Eugene.
 For a gorgeous hike any time of year, head to the Ridgeline Trail System, a 12-mile path crowned by Spencer Butte, the city’s highest point.
 Ridgeline has some great bite-size sections, including an out-and-back from Wild Iris Ridge Park filled with wildflowers.
 If waterfalls are more your thing, check out the easy 1-mile hike to Moon Falls or the moderate 3.7-mile hike to Kentucky Falls, both south of Eugene.

 Fuel Your Body